nvim-neorg/neorg/README.md

 With packer this can be achieved with an `after = "nvim-treesitter"` flag in your `use` call to Neorg.
 Not using packer?
 Make sure that Neorg's `setup()` gets called after `nvim-treesitter`'s setup.
 If nothing else works then try creating an `after/ftplugin/norg.lua` file and paste your Neorg configuration there.

-It's a bit hacky - it will unfortunately stay this way until we get first-class support in the `nvim-treesitter` repository.
-Sorry!

 ### Setting up a Completion Engine
 Neorg comes with its own API for completion.
 Users can then write integration modules to allow different plugins like `nvim-compe` and `nvim-cmp`